Source: OBJ to test ankle, make MNF decision

 Beckham is officially listed as questionable for the contest.

+Giants starting middle linebacker B.J.
+Goodson is out with a leg injury, per sources.
+It's a big loss for the team because he had 18 tackles in the opener.
+Calvin Munson is expected to start.

-There is more optimism than last week though.
+There is more optimism on the Beckham front than last week.
 Several teammates told ESPN that they are planning on having Beckham available against the Lions.
 At this point last week, they didn't think he would play.

 Beckham returned to practice this week for the first time since injuring his ankle on Aug.
 21 against the Cleveland Browns.
-He was a limited participant, but did more as the week progressed.
+He was a limited participant, but he did more as the week progressed.

-The Pro Bowl receiver said Thursday that he was dealing with a 6-8 week injury.
+The Pro Bowl receiver said Thursday that he was dealing with a six-to-eight week injury.
 But that timetable could vary or change depending on the individual.

 Beckham has spent endless hours at the facility and at home treating and rehabbing the injury.
 Beckham said Thursday he "felt good" and was itching to get back on the field.
 But the Giants must weigh whether it's worth putting their best playmaker out there if he's less than 100 percent.